 Members of the clergy routinely officiate at weddings and solemnize marriages.
-To "solemnize" means to exercise authority vested by the state to pronounce that a couple is legally married.
+To "solemnize" means to exercise authority vested by the state to pronounce that a couple is legally married, as well as to sign a marriage license on behalf of the state.
 However, there are some reasons for clergy persons to consider abandoning this practice.

 The solution is simple.
 Ministers should formally notify the County Clerk by certified mail that they will no longer sign marriage licenses for anyone, nor will any wedding be allowed in their facilities that employs a minister with such authority.
-Churches and synagogues could take the extra step of establishing a policy of denying applications from homosexual or so-called transgender couples to use their buildings for weddings and/or wedding celebrations.
+Churches and synagogues could take the extra step of establishing a policy that only members of the congregation may use the facility for a wedding celebration or adopting a policy specifically denying applications from homosexual or so-called transgender couples to use their buildings for weddings and/or wedding celebrations.

 Ministers could still participate in weddings of their parishioners, but only to represent themselves as witnesses of a couple's covenant of marriage and lead the celebration much as the minister leads a worship service.
 By state law people are not required to have a wedding ceremony to be legally married and only need to sign an affidavit at the County Clerk's office affirming they take each other as spouses.
 So the minister should leave the legal arrangements solely to the couple's discretion.